ShrimantaGarain/Minari-chan/README.md

 # Minari-chan
-A discord bot that uses ai to have a normal conversation with the user on vc
+A discord bot that uses ai to have a speech to speech conversation with you.